-- A. Open Enrollment for Part-Time or Full-Time Virtual Instruction: Any qualifying student in grades K-12 may choose to become a part-time or full-time public education virtual student though our district's Virtual Instruction Program (Grades K-12) or through our partnership with Florida Virtual School (Grades 6-12).
+- A. Open Enrollment for Part-Time or Full-Time Virtual Instruction: Any qualifying student in grades K-12 may choose to become a part-time or full-time public education virtual student though our district's Virtual Instruction Program with K12, Inc. (Grades K-12) or through our partnerships with one of our othr virtual providers (Grades K-12). partnership with Florida Virtual School (Grades 6-12).
 Open enrollment will take place from April 15 July 31 each year prior to the beginning of the school year in August.
 Late registration will continue through the first two weeks of the school year if space is available.
-Interested parents should contact Patti Peacher, Coordinator of Virtual Education Programs, at 850-981-7860. - B. Accelerated Virtual Option for Elementary Students: Any current elementary school student who scored a level 4 or 5 on FCAT Reading or Mathematics during the 2012-2013 FCAT administration and scores an 80% or higher on the district's placement exam will have the opportunity to take accelerated courses in Reading and Mathematics through Florida Virtual School.
+Interested parents should contact Patti Peacher, Coordinator of Virtual Education Programs, at 850-981-7860. - B. Accelerated Virtual Option for Elementary Students: Any current elementary school student who scored a level 4 or 5 on FCAT Reading or Mathematics during the 2012-2013 2013-2014 FCAT administration and scores an 80% or higher on the district's placement exam will have the opportunity to take accelerated courses in Reading and Mathematics through Florida Virtual School.
 Because these accelerated courses are a part of the Middle School (Grade 6) curriculum in Florida Virtual School, the course content will be much more advanced than that of the elementary school.
 Any student who successfully completes both segments of M/J Reading or M/J Mathematics 1 with a "B" or higher will be able to accelerate to the next course when he or she enters middle school.
-If you are interested in exploring this possibility further, please contact Patti Peacher, Coordinator of Virtual Education Programs, at 850-981-7860.
+If you are interested in exploring this possibility further, please contact Patti Peacher, Coordinator of Virtual Education Programs, at 850-981-7860 no later than Friday, Tuesday, September 2, 2014.
+All course requests must be completed by September 4, 2013 Friday, September 5, 2014.